 I recently revamped my personal website after a few years of it languishing.
 I will work to keep this up-to-date a little more.
 The banner picture is one I took a year or two ago.
 The cherry trees around UW are awesome in spring.
 You should try to see them if you are in town.

-Computer-supported cooperative work (CSCW), human-computer interaction (HCI), social computing, collaboration in Wikipedia, computing in the home.
+Computer-supported cooperative work (CSCW), human-computer interaction (HCI), social computing, collaboration in Wikipedia.